• Skip to primary navigation

 It is an intoxicating blend of earthy, pungent and musky notes.

-It adds depth to dishes, making it popular with chefs and foodies.
+It improves dishes, making it popular with chefs and foodies.

 Truffles and chocolate truffles have a similar name.
 However, they are very different.